DmitrySumaroka/twitter_autopost/README.md

 - The css file we have:
   - Style it to taste?
 - Maybe add the picture of the default like the twitter module has
+- Make sure everything that should be, is translatable,